martinvali/Tuum-Internship/README.md

 Vite was used to set up the project and bundle it.

+A deployed version of the project can be seen at (tuumfrontend.netlify.app)

 # Adding flags to the select element

 To add a flag next to each country, I used freak flags from https://www.freakflagsprite.com/